WilliamWoha/csjournal/docs/source/Semester1/PF/Topic04.rst

 |
 | Variables will allow the computer to actually remember the values so it doesn't forget immediately, and any input you do HAS to be stored in a variable, otherwise the computer will forget it.
 |
-| You'll learn specific Variables later, in :ref: .
+| You'll learn specific Variables later, in :ref:`s1-pf-t07`.
 But for now, just keeping variables in mind, let's re-learn Flowcharts.

 Flowchart Specifics
 ^^^^^^^^^^^^^^^^^^^